Updated: Oct 29, 2022

 As far back I can remember, I loved lining up my crayons and creating a gradual shift in colors.
 Attempting to come as possibly close to mimicking the colors I saw in the natural world, folded into the mysteries of flowers, and sunsets and the creamy transitions inside a coral pink shells.

 My fascination with color has changed very little since those early days of waxy creations.
 I still love attempting to duplicate subtle shifts in color, lending a realistic appearance to a subject.

 Through the use of color gradients in beads, I am closer to achieving what I found nearly impossible to create in the 1 and only painting class I took as a college Junior.
 I think it’s the concrete color options in beads that appeal to me.
-Whereas my inexperienced painting technique created muddy layers of paint as I attempted in vain to achieve a fiery with paint, failing miserably.
+Whereas my inexperienced painting technique created muddy layers of paint.
+I attempted in vain to achieve a fiery with paint, failing miserably.

-One of my favorite views of my artwork is when the portion of my work is surrounded by a sea a wax.
-As if this beautiful thing has organically bubbled up from the surrounding layers of wax.
-It’s a pleasure I wish more people could see, giving context and perspective to a final piece.
+One of my favorite experiences of my artwork is when a portion of my work is surrounded by a sea of wax.
+It's as if a beautiful discovery has organically bubbled up from the surrounding layers of wax.
+For me, this is a pleasure so pure, I wish more people could experience.
+This is the story of my creation, an act of beginning that gives context and perspective to my final artwork.